dhis2designlab/guides/pages/apps.md

 [The app skeleton repository][skeleton] may be used as a foundation to create DHIS2 web apps.
 It's recommended to avoiding using this, unless you are having issues with the [DHIS2 Application Platform][app-platform].

 ### Building
 After a successful `yarn build`, manifest.webapp is generated based on values in package.json.
 The *build* directory is then zipped as *app-name.zip*.
 You can change the file name in "postbuild" inside "scripts" in package.json.
-You may also want to add the file name to [.gitignore][skeleton-gitignore].
 This zip file can then be installed in a DHIS2 instance using the *App Management* app.

 ### package.json
 The following keys should be changed in [package.json][skeleton-package]: